dannyli0109/TicTacToe/README.md

   - y is the starting y position of the cell (for drawing)
   - width is the width of the cell (for drawing)
   - occupiedCellPlayer will be undefined by default, a player object will be placed when a player place a node on the cell
+- game object contains the board and the state of the game
 ---
 #### determine wining pattern
-- uses variables to make wining pattern scalable
+- calculate the win pattern to make the game scalable
 - `game.determineWinPattern()` determines the wining pattern of the cell
   - row wins pattern:
     - if all columns of a row is matched